YasirBajwa/YasirBajwa/README.md

 ### Hi there, 👋 I'm Yasir Bajwa Frontend/React developer

-#I have worked on a 80+ freelance Projects.Some of them are uploaded here other were private so could't upload due to privacy issue
+#I have worked on a 80+ freelance Projects.Some of them are uploaded here other were privates so could't upload due to privacy issue.

 ### Connect with me: